moonrepo/schematic/README.md

   [garde](https://crates.io/crates/garde)).
 - Environment variable parsing and overrides.
 - Beautiful parsing and validation errors (powered by [miette](https://crates.io/crates/miette)).
-- Generates schemas that can be rendered to TypeScript type, JSON Schemas, and more!
+- Generates schemas that can be rendered to TypeScript types, JSON schemas, and more!

 > This crate was built specifically for [moon](https://github.com/moonrepo/moon), and many of the
 > design decisions are based around that project and its needs.
 Because of that, this crate is quite